inthesum/Flye/docs/FAQ.md

 ```
 flye --polish-target SEQ_TO_POLISH --pacbio-raw READS --iterations NUM_ITER --out-dir OUTPUTDIR --threads THREADS
 ```

+You can also provide Bam file as input instead of reads, which will skip the read mapping step.

 My question is not listed, how do I get help?
 ---------------------------------------------